Prepare to Make a Difference

 Students interested in pursuing a career in nursing can also earn a four-year bachelor’s degree at Washington College while completing the prerequisite courses for nursing school.
 Following graduation, students can attend nursing school elsewhere to earn a bachelor’s degree through an accelerated bachelor of science in nursing degree (BSN) program or choose a direct entry master of science in nursing degree (MSN) program.

 To better understand what Washington College Alumni have accomplished with these different academic approaches listed above, please review the Acceptances and Outcomes section of the Pre-Nursing website.
-To determine which pathway and which degrees would be ideal for you, please make an appointment with either the Pre-Nursing Program Faculty Advisor or the Director of the Pre-health Professions Program Office.
+To determine which pathway and which degrees would be ideal for you, please make an appointment with either the Interim Pre-Nursing Program Faculty Advisor, Dr. Martin Connaughton, or the Coordinator of Pre-Health Professions Programs, Phil Ticknor (firstname.lastname@example.org).